GeoscienceAustralia/sira/docs/source/ch02_concept_design.rst

 nodes to meet its demand.

 In addition to the core process of approximating restoration time, a routine for simulating component cannibalisation within a facility or system has also been incorporated.
 Here we use cannibalisation to refer to an exercise whereby an operator may move an undamaged component from a low priority or redundant line to replace a damaged component on a high priority line.
 This exercise may allow the operator to eliminate the potentially long procurement or transportation time for a replacement unit, and thereby expedite the restoration of the high priority lines.

 The outputs from the restoration model are:

-(i)    a simple Gantt chart with each component needing repair,
+(a)  a simple Gantt chart with each component needing repair,

-(ii)   restoration plot for each output line over time and the associated
+(*)  restoration plot for each output line over time and the associated
      percentage of total system capacity rehabilitated, and

-(iii)  total restoration time for each output line for a given restoration
+(*)  total restoration time for each output line for a given restoration
      scheme.